jupyter/docker-stacks/README.md

-We value all positive contributions to the Docker stacks project, from [bug reports](https://jupyter-docker-stacks.readthedocs.io/en/latest/contributing/issues.html) to [pull requests](https://jupyter-docker-stacks.readthedocs.io/en/latest/contributing/packages.html) to help to answer questions.
+We value all positive contributions to the Docker stacks project, from [bug reports](https://jupyter-docker-stacks.readthedocs.io/en/latest/contributing/issues.html) to [pull requests](https://jupyter-docker-stacks.readthedocs.io/en/latest/contributing/packages.html) to help with answering questions.
 We'd also like to invite members of the community to help with two maintainer activities:

 - **Issue triaging**: Reading and providing a first response to issues, labeling issues appropriately,